andermoran/AngularAdvice/README.md

 ### Binding to Custom Events
-- Custom events are used by the child class to send a message to the parent class
+> To use enable custom event bindings for a component, you need to import `Output` and `EventEmitter` from `@angular/core`.
+Your import statement should look like `import { Output, EventEmitter } from '@angular/core';`
--
+- Custom events are used by the child class to send a message to the parent class whenever something happens
 - [Example](https://stackblitz.com/edit/angular-xmgq8g)

 ## Directives